|If you have any questions please email Julia Fawcett at firstname.lastname@example.org.|

-- Before you submit the Proposal form, sign up for a consultation with Gail and Melissa.
-They will hold 20-minute face-to-face meetings on February 29 and March 3, 2016 to discuss the logistics, scale, and scope of your event.
+- Before you submit the Proposal form, sign up for a consultation with Julia and Melissa.
+They will hold 20-minute face-to-face meetings in the spring to discuss the logistics, scale, and scope of your event.

-- After meeting with Gail and Melissa, fill out and submit an Events Proposal Form online.
+- After meeting with Julia and Melissa, fill out and submit an Events Proposal Form online.

 - The Events Committee will let you know whether your proposal is approved.
 The Events Comm may have questions for you, or ask to meet with you, about your proposal while deciding whether to approve it.

 THE EVENT PLANNING PROCESS

 - Once your proposal is approved, you must attend the scheduled Events Orientation meeting with Gail and Melissa, at which you will receive a checklist and contract for your event planning process, as well as access to a shared Google Drive folder of resources.
 If you absolutely cannot attend the scheduled orientation meeting, contact Gail and Melissa to discuss alternative arrangements for receiving your checklist and contract.
 If you have prior experience as an Event Organizer, this information may be conveyed to you in email rather than in a meeting.

 - Follow the steps of the checklist that Melissa gives you, and utilize the resources provided.
 There is important material in these resources regarding:

 - Speaker contact